 Note: Copies of the above standards are on file in the office of the legislative reference bureau.
 A copy of the USP-NF can be purchased from the United States Pharmacopeial Convention at https://usp.org.

 Phar 15.03 Compliance.
+(1) UNPROFESSIONAL CONDUCT.
 Noncompliance with ch.
-Phar 15 may be considered a violation of s.
+Phar 15 shallmay be considered a violation of s.
 Phar 10.03 and may result in disciplinary action by the Board against a credential holder.